Grevillea humilis: Distribution and habitat

-Grevillea humilis occurs in the Glass House Mountains of south-eastern Queensland and south through the coast and nearby ranges of eastern New South Wales.
-Subspecies humilis grows in woodland in the lower Hunter region of New South Wales, inland as far as Scone.
-Subspecies lucens grows in open forest or woodland in the Glass House Mountains in Queensland and on the far North Coast of New South Wales.
+Grevillea humilis occurs in the Glass House Mountains of South Eastern Queensland and south through the coast and nearby ranges of eastern New South Wales.
+Subspecies humilis grows in woodland in the Hunter region of New South Wales, inland as far as Scone.
+Subspecies lucens grows in open forest or woodland in the Glass House Mountains in Queensland and on the far New South Wales North Coast.
 Subspecies maritima grows in heath in rocky places in heath on the North Coast of New South Wales as far north as Bundjalung National Park.

+Conservation status

+Grevillea humilis is listed as Least Concern on the IUCN Red List of Threatened Species.
+It is widely distributed and faces no major current threats overall, although it is believed to be in minor decline.
+Subspecies humilis is threatened by suburban expansion within parts of its range, though this does not affect the species as a whole to a degree that would warrant it a threatened or near-threatened category.